 Where there is more than one teacher of the course at the school, teachers should meet prior to the TASC quality assurance meeting to select the bodies of student work and, through consensus, determine the ratings and awards.

 What do I need to bring to the meeting?

 - The required number of assessed bodies of student work as per the current quality assurance requirements for the course

 - One Meeting Record Sheet with identification section only completed attached to the front of each body of work

 - One completed Provider Record Sheet with all information completed attached to the Meeting Record Sheet

-- A copy of the current course
+- A copy of the current course (printed or e-copy).